What’s a Kpop Dark Concept? (+Outfit Inspo)

 However, in 2011, B.E.D. came back with ‘Sixth Sense’.
 It was the darkest and most sultry of the time, especially amongst girl groups.
 It’s a female empowerment anthem, sure, but what stands out is the radical military storyline.
 There are still a few elements of ‘girl crush‘, sure.
 But it’s the charismatic nature and effortless sex appeal that set the two apart.
 And you’ll notice similar aspects when it comes to boy groups, as well.

-Artist/groups known for the Kpop dark concept
+Kpop girl groups/artists known for the dark concept

 Many are those who’ve given the concept a try, especially as an attempt to graduate from a more youthful image.
 Some have continuously used dark themes in both their music and the videos.
 A few even debuted into the concept…